csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 ## Displaying values

-After declaring and initializing this array, write statements to:
+After declaring and initializing `numbers` array, write statements to:

 #.
-Display every array value left to right
+Display every value left to right
 #.
 Display every value at even indices (skip odd indices)
 #.
 Display all values that are greater than 5